Lung Cancer Treatment

 The treatment session

 For most patients, the CyberKnife treatment is a completely pain-free experience.
-They may dress comfortably in street clothes, and are free to bring music to listen to during the treatment.
+Patients may dress comfortably in street clothes, and are free to bring music to listen to during the treatment.
 Patients also may want to bring something to read or listen to during any waiting time, and have a friend or family member accompany them to provide support before and after treatment.

-As treatment begins, the location of the lung tumor is tracked and detected continously as the patient breathes normally.
+As treatment begins, the location of the lung tumor is tracked and detected continuously as the patient breathes normally.
 The medical team monitors every step via closed-circuit TV as the CyberKnife tracks the patient’s lung tumor, and safely and precisely delivers radiation to it.

 The CyberKnife System’s computer-controlled robot moves around the patient’s body to various locations from which it delivers radiation.
 At each position, the robot stops and special software determines precisely where the radiation should be delivered by correlating breathing motion with the tumor’s location.
 Nothing is required of the patient during treatment, except to relax and lie as still as possible.